b2kay/of_altguide/README.md

 • Other properties of the numerical method that you should observe are: conservationess, boundedness, transportiveness, and accuracy.
 We are going to address these properties and the CFL number when we deal with the FVM theory.

+Run the case with Re = 10 and Re = 1000.
+Feel free to change any variable to achieve the Re value (velocity, viscosity or length).
+Do you see an unsteady behavior in any of the cases?
+What about the computing time, what simulation is faster?
+• At larger Re the computation should be slower.
+• Also, the physics becomes strongly unsteady so the use of steady solvers is not recommended.
+• At Re = 10, the simulation might diverge, this is purely numerical.
+• This result might be very surprising because increasing the viscosity have the effect of stabilizing the solution due to dissipation effects.
+This is purely numerical and is related to the corrections in the piso loop.
+• The case setup by default will use the momentumCorrector correction.
+This correction is recommended for strongly convective flows.
+But for low Re flows or creeping flows, this correction may add instabilities (due to poor approximations), so it is better to turn this option off by setting,
+• momentumPredictor off;
+• This correction is recommended for highly convective flows, which is not the case for Re = 10.
+• If you want to keep this option in this case, you will need to increase the number of correctors nCorrector in order to get a stable solution.

+Run the tutorial with Re = 100, a mesh with  120 x 120 x 1 cells, and using the default setup (original controlDict, fvSchemes and fvSolution).
+Did the simulation converge?
+Did it crash?
+Any comments.
+• With the same mesh and time step, the simulation should crash.
+• The simulation crashes because the CFL number becomes larger.
+• In module 6, we are going to see how to add more stability to the solver.
+• Also, the simulation might not crash, but you will realize that it is much much slower or maybe too inaccurate.
+• Usually, by reducing the time-step we stabilize the simulation but a cost of a longer wall clock time.
+• By increasing the number of corrections, you can get more stability
+• You can also reduce the under-relaxation factors.
+• But be careful, if you use values too low, you can lose time accuracy.

+Change the base type of the boundary patch movingWall to patch. (the boundary file).
+Do you get the same results?
+Can you comment on this?
+• You should get the same results.
+• The main difference between wall and patch is related to turbulence modeling.
+• With the base type wall, you can use wall functions (turbulence modeling).

+Run the simulation using Gauss upwind instead of Gauss linear for the term div(phi,U) (fvSchemes).
+Do you get the same quantitative results?
+• No, you should not get the same results.
+• Upwind is first accurate; therefore, is too diffusive.
+• Your final solution should always be at least second order accurate.

+nstead of using the boundary condition totalPressure and pressureInletOutletVelocity for the patch top, try use zeroGradient.
+Do you get the same results?
+Any comments?
+(Hint: this combination of boundary conditions might give you an error, if so, read carefully the screen and try to find a fix, you can start by looking at the file fvSolution)
+• The results should be the same.
+• However, you will need to set a reference pressure in the domain.
+• This is done in the dictionary fvSolution.

+Run the simulation in a close domain.
+Does the volume integral of alpha.water remains the same?
+Why the value is not constant when the domain is open?
+• In a perfect world, the volume integral should conserve.
+• But due to numerical diffusion, we can lose information.
+• Remember, numerical methods produces certain amount of garbage, and we need to live with that.

+Use the utility postprocess to measure the average pressure on the obstacle.
+(Hint: use the utility postProcess with patchAverage, take a look at module 5)
+• If you do not know how to use the postprocess application, you can jump to module 5 (section 3).
+• You can use postprocess as follows,
+• postProcess -func 'patchAverage(U,patch=outlet)'

+Run a numerical experiment for cAlpha equal to 0, 1, and 2.
+Do you see any difference in the solution?
+What about computing time?
+• The recommend value is 1.
+• If you use 0, the free surface might not be well resolved (too much diffusion).
+• If you use 2, the solution might diverge (too compressible).

+ncrease the number of nOuterCorrector to 2 and study the output screen.
+What difference do you see?
+• By increasing the number of correction, the solution is more accurate and stable.
+• However, at the cost of an increased computational time.
+• You will see on the screen two loops per iteration.

+Turn off the MULES corrector (MULESCorr).
+Do you see any difference on the solution or computing time?
+• If you switch off the MULES corrector and you keep the CFL number above 1, the solution might diverge.
+• With the MULES corrector off, the computing time might be lower.
+• It is strongly recommended to always enable the MULES corrector (switch on).